msiegler-google/go-to-production/README.md

 Use the `gcloud run deploy` command to deploy your application.
 This command will create a new Cloud Run service or update an existing one.

+When deploying to Cloud Run with a Cloud SQL instance, you must provide the database connection details via the `DATABASE_URL` environment variable.
+The format for connecting to a Cloud SQL instance from Cloud Run is specific.

 ```bash
 gcloud run deploy todo-app-go \
     --image [YOUR_REGION]-docker.pkg.dev/[YOUR_PROJECT_ID]/[YOUR_REPOSITORY_NAME]/todo-app-go:latest \